NWChemEx-Project/DeveloperTools/dox/TestRequirements.md

     - Tests from approved pull requests should be added to either the [core or extended test sets](BuildValidation.md), as determined by the code reviwers.
 - What do tests look like?
   - Unit tests
     - Very useful, but they don't test interoperability with other software components.
 For example, a unit test for some Rys Quadrature code doesn't test whether those AO integrals can be used sucessfully in a subsequent coupled cluster job.
-    - Should identify a standard unit testing framework.
+    - While guidelines and requirements for unit testing are not yet outlined, [Catch](https://github.com/philsquared/Catch) has been chosen as the automated test framework for NWX.
   - NWX input files
     - Tests module interoperability, but tests overlap uneccesarily over core routines.